mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Mitigation

 Increase connection pool limits on application/PGBouncer if it is due to a legitimate traffic increase.
-What if not?

 ##### Possible corrective actions

-Adjust connection pool limits on application/PGBouncer.
+- Adjust connection pool limits on application/PGBouncer.
+- Try to optimize slow queries.
+- Switch to a faster DB machine type.

 #### Excessive Latency